Creating and Running a Phalcon Project

 bashcd servbay-phalcon-app

-1You should now be at
+1You should now be in

 /Applications/ServBay/www/servbay-phalcon-app/servbay-phalcon-app